 - Colonoscopy.
 This test uses a long, flexible tube to provide video images of your rectum and colon.
 In some cases, bleeding can be controlled or treated during a colonoscopy.

 - Capsule endoscopy.
 You swallow a small pill containing a video camera, which transmits images of your small intestine to a recording device.

 - Balloon-assisted enteroscopy.
 A specialized scope inspects parts of your small intestine that esophagogastroduodenoscopy and colonoscopy can't reach.
 Sometimes, the source of bleeding can be controlled or treated during this test.

 - Endoscopic ultrasound.
 An ultrasound probe attached to an endoscope allows doctors to see all the layers of tissue in the digestive tract.

 - Endoscopic retrograde cholangiopancreatography (ERCP).
 A scope combined with an X-ray procedure allows doctors to see the ducts of the gallbladder, liver and pancreas.
 However, this test is rarely needed in the evaluation of GI bleeding.

 If your GI bleeding is severe, and noninvasive tests can't find the source, you may need surgery so that doctors can view the entire small intestine.
+Fortunately, this is rare.